amal209/Jupyter-for-Kubernetes/README.md

 This the deployment of Jupyter for kubenretes

 ## To connect Jupyter with Spark
-Condiser changing the docker image to an appropriate
+Condiser changing the docker image to an appropriate one